gemfire/gemfire-developer-website/content/examples/python/vectordb-image-search.md

 - There may be others.
 You'll have to build and see what you have or don't have on your own system.

 ### Starting GemFire
-- Download the VMware GemFire Vector Database extension from the Tanzu Network and put the `.gfm` file into the GemFire extensions directory.
+- Download the VMware GemFire Vector Database extension from the Broadcom Support Portal and put the `.gfm` file into the GemFire extensions directory.
 - Start a GemFire Shell (gfsh)
 - In the GemFire Shell, start a GemFire locator